How to Become a Paraprofessional

 Paraprofessional Career Outlook

-One of the main factors driving this career growth is the increasing number of students attending school, the growing emphasis on inclusion, and the need to provide services to students with complex needs, such as those with disabilities.
+One of the main factors driving this career is the increasing number of students attending school, the growing emphasis on inclusion, and the need to provide services to students with complex needs, such as those with disabilities.
 As more and more schools and educational organizations adopt technology and other innovative teaching methods, the need for paraprofessionals to assist with these efforts is also expected to increase.

 Paraprofessional Salary